-Stephen Jones, Tom English, Nick Cain and David Barnes with Peter Burns and John Griffiths
+Stephen Jones, Tom English, Nick Cain and David Barnes with Peter Burns, John Griffiths and Ross Harries

 ***** – Rugby World